andlon10/pennylane-tech-task/README.md

 Although I enjoyed this taks, I struggled a bit with working with the dataset provided.
 I think that for a non data science role this file is a little difficult to work with and requires time consuming work to be sanitised in a good way, which unfortunately I had little of.
 While I think the main features of the prototype are well designed, some ugly UX elements could be fixed with a more structured file.

-### Use of ML tools
+### Use of AI tools

-I am generally in favour of using ML tools such as ChatGPT during development, to speed up things when dealing with boilerplate code or repetetive tasks.
+I am generally in favour of using AI tools such as Copilot, Cursor, etc. during development, to speed up things when dealing with boilerplate code or repetetive tasks.
 In this project I limited the scope of their use to the following actions, to prevent building something I'm not 100% familiar with:

 - Transforming the dataset (I used a mix of migrations and SQL commands to try to sanitise the ingredients)
 - Generate the rails seed for the JSON file